 I’ve really been enjoying all the low carb/keto recipes I’ve tried out this month and REALLY love the results!
 But let’s face it, nothing delivers like a cracker.
 There’s the crunch and the salt . . .
 Can’t be beat!
 That’s where these carb-friendly, keto crackers come in.
 They only require two ingredients (plus water) and are incredibly simple to make.
 Win!
 I found this recipe at Kirbie’s cravings and love how it comes together.
 One caveat: it does call for a food processor to mix, and I have only made this using my mini food processor.
 So I cannot

 Keto/Low Carb Most traditional approaches to losing weight follow a simple formula: eat less, exercise more.
 But in my case, the more I exercise, the hungrier I get!
 Sigh . . .
 So, it’s crucial for me to find snacks that satisfy my urges and stay within my dietary goals.
 That’s what I love about keto – I get to eat what I love!
 That includes yummy sweet treats like these Pecan Clusters, found at heyketomama.com.
-It’s one of the few keto bombs I have found that are not based on cream cheese (coming soon).
-Just think: crunchy pecans, held
+It’s one of the few keto bombs I have found that are not based on cream cheese (like chocolate or strawberry).
+Just think: crunchy

 Sometimes, an appetizer is just a different way of presenting favorites.
 Tuna, a fish food favorite (say that fast five times!) and the deliciously sour crunch of a pickle make a fast and easy tuna boat that will sail through the shoals of just about anyone’s tastes.
 And, if you tack carefully, you can make a tuna salad that will navigate your nutritional goals.
 Using water-packed tuna and low-fat mayonnaise, you’ll find smooth sailing and low calories.
 Greek yogurt boosts protein.
 And, the choice of full-fat, low-fat or no-fat Greek yogurt give you the opportunity to ratchet up or down